PAGE 1 PAGE 3

 January 2020 Submission/Edited

-ROSA LEE GAY.
+Rosa Lee Gay Jxxxxx.
 Fourth generation Jehovah's Witness Boy has sent us a submission which has been one of the most uncomfortable true stories that we have studied and edited for publication.
-Initially, before receiving all of the specifics, we anticpiated that JWB's story of longterm psychological abuse by his Jehovah's Witness Mother would be one of those longer stories which we would publish on its own dedicated webpage.
+Initially, before receiving all of the specifics, we anticipated that JWB's story of longterm psychological abuse by his Jehovah's Witness Mother would be one of those longer stories which we would publish on its own dedicated webpage.
 Instead, we have decided to tell JWB's true story as succinctly as we can.

 Particularly, JWB states that while he generally avoids reading accounts of child abuse and child molestation, in the accounts that he has skimmed or read over the years, he has never ran across anyone else that has been subjected to the same kind of psychological sexual abuse to which he was subjected by his Jehovah's Witness Mother.
 JWB really would like to know if there are other victims like him -- whether the correspondent is a victim or a mental health professional.